Embracing Imperfection: Wabi-Sabi Meets Pop Art in Modern American Design

 - Visit Japan to experience wabi-sabi firsthand and meet artists

-When sourcing pieces:
+When looking for pieces:

 Future Outlook: The Role of Wabi-Sabi in Art Investment

-- Increasing demand for authentic, handcrafted pieces
+- More demand for authentic, handmade pieces

 - Growing interest in art that promotes mindfulness and well-being